 Still known as Tilhill and under the control of Booker, the company was merged in 1991 with the forestry interest of a group called EFG.
 The resulting company became Tilhill Economic Forestry.

 Spotting the opportunity to develop the supply chain supporting their paper production plant on Deeside, UPM-Kymmene, the Finnish based global forest products company, purchased Tilhill Economic Forestry through Shotton Paper Plc in 1996, and the company name reverted to Tilhill.

 Between 2005 and September 2015, the company has used the name UPM Tilhill, in recognition of its links with UPM-Kymmene, its global parent company.

 In September 2015, UPM Tilhill was purchased by BSW Timber the largest sawmilling company in Great Britain whose foundations go back to 1848.
-Upon completion of the purchase, UPM Tilhill became known as Tilhill Forestry.
+Upon completion of the purchase, UPM Tilhill became known as Tilhill Forestry, now Tilhill.

 In January 2022, binderholz officially completed their acquisition of the BSW Group, elevating them to the 5th largest global sawmilling group.